-Examination by in-course assessment during the first and second year and by written and practical/oral exams in the second year (Summer).
+Examination by in-course assessment during the first and second year and by written and practical/oral exams in the first and second year (Summer).
 The MSc requires completion of a minor dissertation.

-The course will be jointly administered by the UCD School of Physiotherapy and the University Industry Programme.
+The course will be administered by the UCD School of Physiotherapy, Medical Faculty.